-The file may be damaged, and may need to be deleted from your library.
+The file may be damaged and may need to be deleted from your library.
 Please go to the forum at serato.com and notify the support team that you have a bad file.
-By reporting damaged or corrupt files, you help the developers to improve Scratch Live's ability to play damaged MP3 files in the future.
+By reporting damaged or corrupt files, you help the developers improve Scratch Live's ability to play damaged MP3 files in the future making it illegible to Scratch Live.
+Use key correction within Scratch Live instead.
+See "Key Lock" on page 23.